Jack West Jr: Biography

-Jack West Junior's father was a cold and ruthless American, Colonel Jack West Senior ("Wolf"), and his mother Mabel Merriweather, an Australian high school History Teacher.
+Jack West Junior's father was a cold and ruthless American, Colonel Jack West Senior ("Wolf"), and his mother Mabel Merriweather was an Australian high-school history teacher.
 He had an older sister who was killed in a plane accident a few years before the events of Seven Ancient Wonders.

 West Junior was encouraged to join the US Army by his father but instead joined the Australian Armed Forces.
 There he proved to be an extremely efficient soldier and attained the rank of captain.
 West was then fast-tracked to the Special Air Service Regiment, set a new record on a desert survival course, and became a more formidable soldier than his father.

 His desire to learn archaeology led to the Australian Army allowing him to attend university at Trinity College in Dublin, under the guidance of Professor Maximilian T. Epper, with whom he formed a close friendship.

 West was also sent to a series of multi-national special forces exercises at Coronado in 1990, hosted by the US at their Navy SEALs base.
 These exercises were hosted by West's future enemy, Marshall Judah.
 West was injured in a helicopter accident at Coronado and lay unconscious in a hospital for four days.
 When he woke up, West was sent back to Australia with no serious damage done.

 Jack made his name at Operation Desert Storm, being one of the first troops to land in Iraq in 1991, where he blew up communication towers, completed dangerous missions behind enemy lines, and served under his future foe, Marshall Judah, who had personally requested him.
 At a Scud base in Basra, West was left for dead by Judah but escaped through 300 enemy soldiers.

 West then returned to Australia and handed in his resignation to his commanding officer, Lt.
-General Peter Cosgrove and began working with his friend Professor Epper aka Wizard, on the Dark sun project.
+General Peter Cosgrove, and began working with his friend Professor Epper (aka Wizard) on the Dark Sun project.